Where are the Windows System folders that I install .DLL files to?

-You may already have the .dll file even though you are getting .dll errors.
+- You may already have the .dll file even though you are getting .dll errors.
 That's because the .dll file may have been moved or renamed by another application.
-Check to see if you already have the file on your computer.
-For more information see how to search your PC for .dll files
+Check to see if you already have the file on your computer by searching your PC for .dll files.

-- I found a file on my computer but it is a .DL_ file.
+I found filename.DL_ on my PC.
 What is this?

-This is a compressed backup of the .dll file.
-Use software such as 7zip to extract the file.
-Continue with the .dll installation.
+- This is a compressed backup of the .dll file.
+Use software such as 7zip to extract the file and continue with installation.

-- How do I know what .DLL file / version my software requires?
+How do I know what .DLL files my application requires?